All posts

 4. Principal office address (your Nigerian address is acceptable)

-The LLC operating agreement is not filed with the state but is required by banks, payment processors, and the IRS.
+The operating agreement is not filed with the state, but banks, payment processors, and the IRS all ask for it.
 Formation services include a template.
-Direct filers can draft one using a state bar template or an attorney.
+If you file directly, use a state bar template or hire an attorney.

 Paying formation fees from Nigeria